Finding a Top Financial Advisor Firm in Melville, New York

 WA mainly employs a long-term approach to its investment process, and the firm’s primary forms of securities evaluation are fundamental analysis and technical analysis.
-As for investments, the firm makes them in ETFs, cash, cash equivalents and bonds, among other types of securities.
+As for investments, the firm makes them in mutual and exchange-traded funds, cash, cash equivalents and bonds, among other types of securities.

 Frisch Financial Group, Inc.

 There are multiple financial advisors working at this fee-only firm.
-Throughout this team, you’ll find certified financial planners (CFPs), one certified public accountant (CPA), one chartered financial analyst (CFA), one personal financial specialist (PFS), one certified divorce financial analyst (CDFA), one certified fund specialist (CFS) and one chartered retirement planning counselor (CRPC).
+Throughout this team, you’ll find professionals who hold such designations as certified financial planner (CFP), certified public accountant (CPA), chartered financial analyst (CFA), personal financial specialist (PFS), certified divorce financial analyst (CDFA), certified fund specialist (CFS) and chartered retirement planning counselor (CRPC).

 Frisch Financial Group Background